NewChakri/AB-Testing-Project/README.md

 If p-value < 0.05: We reject the null hypothesis, indicating a significant difference.
 If p-value ≥ 0.05: We fail to reject the null hypothesis, suggesting no significant difference.

+## A/B Testing Application

+## Introduction

+This Streamlit app allows users to perform A/B testing on their own data.
+Users can upload a CSV file, select the group and target columns, and run the A/B test to see the results.

 ## Features